 - Content marketing is ultimately about getting found; therefore it’s critical that your content is optimized for organic search visibility.
 Identify long-tail keywords and work out the finest keyword targets relevant to your business.

 - Develop an editorial calendar for your content material, segmented by attributes like the topic, campaign, and the content owner.
 By scheduling content on a visual, transparent calendar, you can enable proper visibility and coordination across different initiatives, teams, and even regions.

 - Focus on the design and presentation of the content being produced.
 Use maps, images, links, facts, charts, in short anything that makes your content visually appealing.

 Once you have written your content and published it online, make sure to measure the success in whichever terms you are measuring.
-Leads, gross sale, revenue, brand awareness are some of the metrics you can use depending on your requirement.
+Leads, gross sales, revenue, brand awareness are some of the metrics you can use depending on your requirement.
 Make sure to construct a report or dashboard based mostly in your content material targets so you’ll be able to preserve monitor of the efficiency of your content material regularly.
 When you discover that the progress isn’t there after a number of months, it’s a good suggestion to return via the content material technique and assess whether or not you’ve acquired your tilt proper.

 These strategies will allow Google to index your page well and show them as a good result to the searcher.
 So, GET WRITING!